 Not all cyber breach news is bad news.
 After a ransomware attack on the Asian Art Museum in May, IT experts from the City of San Francisco managed to restore the museum’s network.
 While the system got restored in full, questions about the source of the attack linger.

 The hackers demanded a ransom, but the museum and the City refused to pay.
 San Francisco had its city network hijacked in 2008 by a disgruntled Department of Technology worker.
 Since then, the City established a policy never to pay ransomware demands.
 Meanwhile, the City provides regular security awareness training classes for employees and also carries a cyber insurance policy.

 It’s not just new media under attack by cybercriminals.
 Following last week’s report about a college radio station shut down by hackers, Florida community radio station WMNF got hit by ransomware.
 No sensitive data got accessed, but archived episodes of news and public affairs programming may be lost forever.
 The ransomware infected the AudioVault system, which stored all the station’s audio archives, including pre-recorded promos.

 Proving once again that public schools and institutions remain some of the softest targets for hackers, a school district and library system in New York got hit by the Ryuk ransomware virus.
-School district computer files are inaccessible and the system is inoperable, while the library’s online and phone services remain down.
-No ransom demand has been received, but the FBI has been contacted and a forensic investigation is ongoing.
+School district computer files are inaccessible, and the system is inoperable, while the library’s online and phone services remain down.
+No ransom demand was received, but the FBI was contacted, and a forensic investigation is ongoing.